 Your first point of contact is your local Assessment Officer who is responsible for your child's assessment.
-Each Local Health Office has an Assessment Officer.
-They can assist you with your child's application and help and support you through the process.
-The Assessment Officer is responsible for issuing your child's Assessment Report.
-The assessment is carried out regardless of the cost or availability of services.
+Each Local Health Office has an Assessment Officer and you can find the relevant details for your region here.
+The Assessment Officer can assist you with your child's application and help and support you through the process and is responsible for issuing your child's Assessment Report.
 All assessments will be carried out in line with the standards endorsed by the Health Information and Quality Authoritywww.hiqa.ie/standards.
 You will be encouraged to take part in your child's assessment.
-Click on link to HSE http://www.hse.ie/eng/services/list/4/disability/Disability_Assessment/
+Click here to visit the HSE for further information on how the application process works.

-If there is a long waiting list then you might consider going private, we would advise that you go directly to an occupational therapist experienced in the area of Dyspraxia/DCD who will be able to provide you with a definite diagnosis, if one is present.
-Contact us for more information on services in your area at firstname.lastname@example.org or call 01-8747085.
+If there is a long waiting list then you might consider engaging a private service.
+We would advise that you use an occupational therapist experienced in the area of Dyspraxia/DCD who will be able to provide you with a definite diagnosis.
+The Association of Occupational Therapists in Ireland (AOTI) have a range of registered clinicians who you can contact https://www.aoti.ie/